-Some LP/AH come from families who experience social exclusion or severe hardship; some have to face discrimination and prejudice because of their ethnicity, the languages they speak, their religious belief or background, their gender or their impairment.
+Some LP/AH come from families who experience social exclusion or severe hardship; some have to face discrimination and prejudice because of their ethnicity, the languages they speak, their religious belief or background, their gender, their sexuality or their impairment.

 We understand that these factors affect the well being of LP/AH and can impact on their lives.

 We at LPUK are committed to anti-discriminatory practice, to promote equality of opportunity and valuing diversity for all LP/AH and their families.
 We aim to: